 - add a handful of dried fruit like raisins, sultanas, apricots or cranberries.

-Eat the breakfast bars as they are, or serve them with a dollop of unsweetened vegan coconut yogurt on the top.
+Eat the breakfast bars as they are, or serve them with a dollop of vegan yogurt on the top.
 The tartness of the yogurt works really well with the soft bars and makes them feel and look even more like dessert!

 You're going to be needing to make these Healthy Breakfast Bars.